FleecyPort1/MISCTORB/README.md

 # MISCTORB
-Ports songs from third party games to Rock Band with notes adjusted for pro drums, lack of open notes, taps and venue authoring. only includes song that are not in rock band / fortnite festival
+Ports songs from third party games to Rock Band with notes adjusted for pro drums, lack of open notes, taps and venue authoring. only includes song that are not in Rock Band / Fortnite Festival